The Best Photo Spots in Japan

 1. Kiyomizudera & Gion District

-In Kyoto, you probably visit many historic temples, shrines, and Japanese gardens.
+You will probably visit many historic temples, shrines, and Japanese gardens in Kyoto.
 Especially Kiyomizudera Temple and Gion district are two of the most famous photo spots in Kyoto.

 Kiyomizudera Temple is located in the eastern Higashiyama area in Kyoto, and is one of the most famous and celebrated temples in the city.
 The temple was founded in 778 and contains buildings from the 17th century including the main hall which was designated as a National Treasure.
 The most distinctive feature of the temple is its wooden stage which offers an outstanding panoramic view of Kyoto.